Why is the “flat bottom design” notable?

 In the first case mentioned above, GutterStuff® may help the water to flow to the downspouts by keeping your gutters clean.
 In the second case where there will be a buildup of ice due to heat loss heating up the roof deck and melting the ice, GutterStuff® will become part of the frozen block of ice.
 When the temperatures warm up the water surrounding the foam filter will quickly melt.
 The GutterStuff® will be fine and continue to perform as it did prior to the winter season.
 It will stay in place year after year.

-Your question about debris being inside the GutterStuff® and becoming frozen is a good question.
 There is a certain amount of water that can be retained by any sediment that collects in the filter.
 We have not had any complaints of the foam filter becoming too heavy for the gutter so I would like to say we are pleased with our results in cold weather applications.
 It is true that we have sold several million feet of product in cold weather Northerly climates and have not had one complaint of this nature.
-I do believe this says a lot about the compatibility of GutterStuff® in cold weather climates.
+We do believe this says a lot about the compatibility of GutterStuff® in cold weather climates.

 In comparison, let’s examine all of the guards and screens that can be placed over the gutter.
 We have heard from many customers that they have become discontent because these systems inevitably become dislodged over time.
 It will likely take less than 2 years for a replacement to become necessary.
 They may look nice for a few months but give it some time, particularly if you live in a Northern climate.
 Snow is the screen’s worst enemy.
 As the snow melts and shifts, it will take the screen with it, and remove it from its place.
 Ice build-up will also expand and push the covers and screens out of place.
 Because they are over the top of the gutter and are independent of the gutter, they will not maintain their position.
 Over time they are sure to become dislodged due to snow and ice movement.
 Other environmental extremes such as cold or heat will change the dimensions of the material, making it undersized or oversized.
 As the original shape changes, the screen or cover no longer fits properly.
 When these products lose their position they no longer perform as intended and will need to be replaced.
 Finally, these systems are not easy to install, and you may become frustrated with your purchase, wondering whether or not you had installed them properly.